Jlevbury/React_study/reference.md

 This example is more interactive: it starts by saying "Hello, John Doe!", and when you click the button, it changes to say "Hello, Jane Doe!".

-Please try out these examples in your project and let me know if everything works as expected!
+## Lifecycle methods
-Great!
  Now that you have a basic understanding of components, props, and state, let's introduce another key concept in React: `Lifecycle Methods`.

 Lifecycle methods are special methods in the component class that allow you to run code at specific times in the component's lifecycle.
 They can be used in class components (not functional components), but with the introduction of Hooks in React 16.8, you can accomplish the same tasks in functional components using the `useEffect` Hook.
 Since functional components are more common in modern React development, I'll explain the lifecycle concept using Hooks.